zzywysm/asahi-kernel-configs/README.md

 # asahi-kernel-configs

-Useful if you want to build your own Asahi Linux kernel for Apple Silicon.
+Useful if you want to build your own Asahi Linux kernel for Apple Silicon Macs.

 ~WARNING: These configs are not compatible with the dracut configuration provided by the Asahi Linux team, as the official Asahi Linux distros build most of their drivers as modules, whereas we move many Asahi drivers into the kernel image.~  As of https://github.com/AsahiLinux/asahi-scripts/commit/4acd310cd8c394f9ec2e7e7506d89b7bb3c3ca39 I don't think this is an issue anymore.